 Regional and Country Advisory Boards

-- To bring knowledge of the region/country, its people and their needs to the Trust, and to make connections with communities and locations where we currently don’t have them.
+- To bring knowledge of the region or country, its people and their needs to the Trust.